Development of Singularities of the Skyrme Model: Summary of the Proof

-If we can find a smooth solution to \eqref{Reduced Self Similar Skyrme Maps ODE} for $\rho\in[0,1]$, then we can use that solution to specify smooth initial data in the unit ball of $\mathbb{R}^{1,5}$ at the time slice defined by $t=-1$.
-Then, we can look in the past light cone of the origin of the Minkowski space, for which the solution to \eqref{Skyrme Maps PDE} is the solution to \eqref{Self Similar Skyrme ODE}, in order to deduce that the derivative of the solution blows up at the origin.
+If we can find a smooth solution to \eqref{Reduced Self Similar Skyrme Maps ODE} for $\rho\in[0,1]$ satisfying the regularity conditions $y(0)=\pm1$ and $y(1)=0$, then we can use that solution to specify smooth initial data in $B_1(0)\subset\Sigma_{-1}$ where $\Sigma_{-1}$ denotes the Cauchy hypersurface at $t=-1$.
+We can look in the past light cone of the origin of the Minkowski space in order to deduce that the derivative of the solution blows up at the origin.

-First, we will show that an $H^1(B_1)$ solution of \eqref{Reduced Self Similar Skyrme Maps ODE} which is both continuous for $\rho\in[0,1]$ and takes particular values at the endpoints is, in fact, a smooth solution of \eqref{Reduced Self Similar Skyrme Maps ODE} .
+First, we will show that an $H^1$ solution of \eqref{Reduced Self Similar Skyrme Maps ODE} which is both continuous in $[0,1]$ and satisfies the regularity conditions is, in fact, a smooth solution of \eqref{Reduced Self Similar Skyrme Maps ODE} .
 Then, we will set up a variational problem for which the critical points of some functional are solutions to \eqref{Reduced Self Similar Skyrme Maps ODE}.
-Further, we will show that this functional achieves its minimum in the space for which it is defined and that this minimum has the necessary properties to be smooth.
+We will show that this functional achieves its minimum in the space for which it is defined and that this minimum has the necessary properties to be smooth as stated above.

-\subsection{Proof of Main Result}
+\section{Proof of Main Result}